Seggae

 Seggae is a fusion genre of sega, the traditional music of the Mascarene Islands, and reggae.
-It was originally created in Mauritius by Kaya (Mauritian musician) and eventually became popular in Mascarene Islands.
+It was originally created in Mauritius by the musician Kaya and eventually became popular in the Mascarene Islands.
 Seggae is one of the most popular music genres in Mauritius.

 Origin

 It was invented in the mid-1980s by the Mauritian Rastafari singer Joseph Reginald Topize who was commonly known as Kaya, after a song title by Bob Marley.
 He campaigned for rights of the Mauritian Creole people.
 Kaya died in prison in 1999.
+Kaya was the most important and most well-known artist in the genre, and was often dubbed "Bob Marley of Seggae".

-A popular Réunionese seggae musician is Baster, and Kaya is the most important and known artist in the seggae genre of music, often being dubbed "Bob Marley of Seggae".
+A popular Réunionese seggae musician is Baster.